Guide to the services of TU Darmstadt

-In total, TU Darmstadt has nine central facilities.
+In total, TU Darmstadt has nine central services.
 These provide services for students, teaching staff, researchers and employees across the university and the boundaries of individual disciplines.

 An open platform for interdisciplinary exchange at TU Darmstadt. go

-The Technical University's library and a general academic library for the people of southern Hessen. go
+The university's library and a general academic library for the people of southern Hessen. go

 More information about FiF

 The Forum for Interdisciplinary Research (FiF) serves to promote interdisciplinarity as an integral part of the university's research culture.
 As an open, flexible platform, the Forum aims to pick up on existing approaches to interdisciplinary research while also encouraging new ways of cooperating across different disciplines.

 To support this mission, FiF holds various types of events ranging from one-off lectures to workshops and conferences.
 It also provides grant funding to stimulate promising new research alliances.
 The FiF Commission and FiF Fellows support the Forum in this.